evansbenj/SulaRAD/5_subsetting_the_data_and_genotyping.md

 ## Popgen stats

 I've polished up a script that calculates the important population statistics.
-This script is quite flexible and it also does bootstrapping to provide confidence intervals:
+This script is quite flexible and it also does bootstrapping to provide confidence intervals (Boot_from_tab_diverge_poly_2015.pl):

 ```perl
 #!/usr/bin/env perl